 Mapping Balzac has inventoried all of the references to places in Paris in La Comédie Humaine, relying in part on the work of George Raser (1964) and Jeannine Guichardet (1986).
-These places have been situated modern maps using Open Street Map and will be displayed on historical maps via Hypercities.
+These places have been situated modern maps using Open Street Map.
 We are also working on maps of all of Balzac’s references to places in France and worldwide.

 The database contains a full genealogy of all of the major characters in the Comédie Humaine, based on Charles Lecour’s pioneering work (1966).
-Mapping Balzac will also depict financial relationships, meetings, mariages, courtships, and other kinds of social relationships.
-Researchers will be able to build their own networks by connecting characters according to their own classifications and building their own networks of characters.
+Mapping Balzac will also depict financial relationships, meetings, marriages, courtships, and other kinds of social relationships.

 The first version of Mapping Balzac follows the narrative order of the Comédie Humaine.